steve-arnold/ABCIndex/README.md

 ## Description
 This program is used to extract the tune titles from files using the ABC Music format.<br>
 Up to 20 files can be selected and the output can be saved to a text file.<br>
-The edit control is supplied as a static library of the scintilla editor.<br>
+The edit control is supplied as a static library of the scintilla editor version 531.<br>
+Pre built executables are also present.
 ## References
 https://www.scintilla.org/<br>
 https://abc.sourceforge.net/